Recurrent or persistent involuntary spasm of the musculature of the outer third of the vagina that interferes with sexual intercourse.

 The disturbance causes marked distress or interpersonal difficulty.

-The disturbance is not better accounted for by another Axis I disorder (e.g., Somatization Disorder) and is not due exclusively to the direct physiological effects of a general medical condition.
+The disturbance is not better accounted for by an alternative psychiatric disorder disorder (e.g., somatization disorder) and is not due exclusively to the direct physiological effects of a general medical condition.

 Note: This disorder has been renamed and combined with another female sexual disorder in the updated (2013) DSM-5, and exists here now for historical/informational purposes only.
 (See genito-pelvic pain/penetration disorder).

 Grohol, J. (2020).
 Vaginismus Symptoms.
 Psych Central.
 Retrieved on October 30, 2020, from https://psychcentral.com/disorders/vaginismus-symptoms/